 Is it true that you went from being afraid of filing taxes to loving them?

 No, you know, that was my experience in the ’90s with paper forms and floppy disks – and being 18 years old probably didn’t help a lot either.
-In 2005-2006, I had an ecommerce business, and I asked myself, “How can I do this in a simpler way?”
+In 2005-2006, I had an e-commerce business, and I asked myself, “How can I do this in a simpler way?”
 Like, how can I just take an export of my database with all my invoices and just import it straight into the system?
 Because, at the time, that was a different type of business.
-It was thousands of invoices anyway, with all VAT stuff and different rules and everything.
+It was thousands of invoices, with all the VAT stuff and different rules.
 So, I needed some kind of import.

 I was also working remotely.
 I was working in Ireland, my business partner was in Norway, and we had an accountant somewhere else in the world.
 And then I found the software called e-conomic, which is a Visma software today.
 The reason why I picked it was because it was online, and it was convenient, and it looked easy to use.
 So, I could sit down, there was an API, and I could understand the software.
 I could follow it up from my part of the world, with my business partner’s part of the world, and with our accountant.
 It was live.
 So, that was a different type of way of working for me.
 I still didn’t love it, but it was a big step up in terms of convenience to me.